INTRODUCTION

 NUTRITIONAL ADVANTAGES OF PLANT-BASED ALTERNATIVES

 Plant-based alternatives not only provide a solution for those with lactose intolerance but also offer numerous nutritional benefits.
-Options such as almond, soy, or oat milk are lower in calories and free from lactose, yet they are often fortified with essential nutrients like calcium, vitamin D and B vitamins.
-These alternatives deliver nourishment without causing digestive distress, support strong bones and improve overall health and wellbeing while reducing the risk of lactose-related discomfort.
+Options such as almond, soy or oat milk are lower in calories and free from lactose, yet they are often enriched with essential nutrients like calcium, vitamin D and B vitamins.
+These alternatives deliver nourishment without causing digestive distress, support strong bones and improve overall physical health and mental wellbeing while reducing the risk of lactose-related discomfort.

 POPULAR DAIRY-FREE MILK OPTIONS